-Trying to take advantage of the free time due to the quarantine, I decided to work on some projects using materials I already had at home.
-One of the projects is an environmental monitor and I’m planning to post about in the upcoming months.
-The monitor should show the readings from a sensor on a TFT touchscreen and on a web page.
-I wanted the design a 3D printed enclosure to fit the screen, the microcontroller, the battery and the rest of the parts.
-Then, when I looked for my vernier caliper to start taking the measurements of the components, I saw that the box where it came in when I bought it was damaged, and since I had already opened Fusion 360, I went from designing the case for the environmental monitor to designing a new box for my caliper.
-Later I’ll be able to continue with the environmental monitor project.
+During the quarantine, I decided to make the most of my free time by working on some projects using materials I already had at home.
+One of the projects is an environmental monitor that I plan to write about in the coming months.
+The monitor will display readings from a sensor on a TFT touchscreen and a web page.
+I wanted to design a 3D-printed enclosure to hold the screen, microcontroller, battery, and other components.
+However, when I went to retrieve my Vernier caliper to take measurements, I noticed that the box it came in was damaged.
+So, instead of working on the environmental monitor, I switched gears and started designing a new box for my caliper.

-The original box seemed to be made of a rigid and brittle plastic and looks like the hinges broke by a hit.
-Starting, I made some drawings of how the box were supossed to look.
-The base and lid of the box are not hinged together, instead, they are held together by neodymiun magnets to avoid moving parts that use to wear pretty quick.
+The original box appeared to be made of a rigid and brittle plastic, and it looked like the hinges had broken from a hit.
+I started by sketching what the box was supposed to look like.
+Instead of hinging the base and lid of the box together, I designed it so that they would be held together by neodymium magnets, which are less likely to wear out than moving parts.

-I took the measurements of the caliper (with a ruler) and made a basic model on Fusion 360, based on this model I made two blocks and then I subtracted the volume of the caliper, and some millimeters for tolerances.
-Then I made the holes for the magnets and some notches to fit the fingers and be able to separate the parts.
-After making couple adjustments I sent the files to a Fab Lab for printing, and after a few days the parts arrived by mail.
+Using a ruler, I took measurements of the caliper and created a basic model in Fusion 360.
+Based on this model, I created two blocks, subtracted the volume of the caliper and some extra millimeters for tolerances, made holes for the magnets, and added some notches for my fingers to be able to separate the parts.
+After a few tweaks, I sent the files to a Fab Lab for printing and received the parts by mail a few days later.

-The pieces were printed in blue PLA, with a 0.3mm resolution and 30% infill.
-I just had to clean some places with a scalpel and sandpaper.
-Now that the caliper has a new box I’ll continue with the design of the environmental monitor.
+The pieces were printed in blue PLA with a 0.3mm resolution and 30% infill.
+I only had to clean some areas with a scalpel and sandpaper.
+Now that my caliper has a new box, I can get back to designing the environmental monitor.
 The STL and STEP files are available on GitHub.